FRB 20210405I: a nearby Fast Radio Burst localised to sub-arcsecond precision with MeerKAT: Radio observations

 \subsection{MeerTRAP pipeline}

 For the observations presented in this paper, MeerKAT was observing at an L-band centre frequency of 1284 MHz with a usable bandwidth of $\sim770$~MHz.
 Single pulses are searched for simultaneously in incoherent and coherent modes using the MeerTRAP backend.
-In the coherent mode, the voltages from the inner 40--44 dishes of the $\sim1$-km core of the array are coherently combined to form up to 780 coherent beams (CBs) on sky with an total FoV of $\sim0.4$ deg$^2$.
-A CB is typically $\sim43\arcsec$ wide but can vary in size depending on the elevation of the telescope at the time of observation.
+In the coherent mode, the voltages from the inner 40--44 dishes of the $\sim1$-km core of the array are coherently combined to {764} coherent beams (CBs) on sky with a total FoV of $\sim0.4$ deg$^2$.
+A CB typically {has a FWHM of} $\sim43\arcsec$ but can vary in size depending on the elevation of the telescope at the time of observation.
 In the incoherent mode the intensities of all the available 64 MeerKAT dishes are summed to create a less sensitive incoherent beam (IB) but with a much wider FoV of $\sim1.3$ deg$^2$.
 The CBs typically tile the IB with beams touching where the sensitivity is 25\% of the peak CB sensitivity.

 The output data stream of the F-engine are captured, delay corrected, phased and channelised before being sent over the network to the beamforming User Supplied Equipment (FBFUSE) that was designed and developed at the Max Planck Institute for Radio Astronomy in Bonn.
 Typically, for L-band observations FBFUSE combines the data into 764 total-intensity tied-array beams.
 The data are then captured at 306.24 $\upmu$s time resolution by the Transient User Supplied Equipment (TUSE), a real-time transient detection backend instrument developed by the MeerTRAP team at the University of Manchester.
-The GPU-based single pulse search pipeline AstroAccelerate\footnote{\href{https://github.com/AstroAccelerateOrg/astro-accelerate}{https://github.com/AstroAccelerateOrg/astro-accelerate}} \citep{DimoudiWesley, Karel3, Karel2, Dimoudi, Karel} is used to search for bursts in real-time after incoherently de-dispersing the data in the DM range 0--5118.4~pc cm$^{-3}$ \citep[see][for more details]{csa+20}.
+The GPU-based single pulse search pipeline AstroAccelerate\footnote{\href{https://github.com/AstroAccelerateOrg/astro-accelerate}{https://github.com/AstroAccelerateOrg/astro-accelerate}} \citep{2012ASPC..461...33A,2020ApJS..247...56A} is used to search for bursts in real-time after incoherently de-dispersing the data in the DM range 0--5118.4~pc cm$^{-3}$ \citep[see][for more details]{csa+20}.